openimis/openimis_docs/web_app_vb_user_manual.rst

 Moving a District, Municipality, Village
 """"""""""""""""""""""""""""""""""""""""

 Moving of a location is needed when the administrative division of the territory, on which a health insurance scheme is active, changes.
-Clicking on the ``Move`` button will re-direct to the Move Location Page (:ref:`image86`).
+Clicking on the ``Move`` button will re-direct to the Move Location Page (:ref:`Image 86<image86>`).

 .. _image86:
 .. figure:: /img/user_manual/image68.png